Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 Binary     2.0.0.7 azureadpreview     {Add-AzureADAdmini...
 ```

-To update the version of the Azure AD PowerShell module on your computer, re-run the **Install-Module** cmdlet:
+To update the version of the Azure AD PowerShell module on your computer, rerun the **Install-Module** cmdlet:

 ```PowerShell
 Install-Module AzureADPreview